-Nasty Girl Films is a new initiative to develop and shoot stories that reflect the world, unvarnished.
+Nasty Girl Films is an initiative to develop and shoot stories that reflect the world, unvarnished.
 The controversial name is no accident.
 Google ‘Nasty Girl Films’ and you’ll unleash the most debased portraits of women the porn industry can conjure up.
 We’d like to change that conversation with some alternative films of our own.
 Movies about ordinary people, facing extraordinary challenges.
 Women and men.
 With their clothes on :).

 It was while filming at-risk youth moving in and out of the criminal justice system that Audrey was inspired to write the short film American Boy – about a kid sabotaged by adult problems.

-Nasty Girl Films hopes to expand as a forum for like minded filmmakers to showcase their work.
+Nasty Girl Films hopes to one day expand as a forum for like minded filmmakers to showcase their work.
 Anyone interested in submitting films to be streamed on the site may contact us at email@example.com.
 Backlinks and credits for filmmakers will be featured prominently.